Mihail-Balamatiuc/FJSSP/readme.md

 ## Example

 After running `main_schedule.py`, you'll see interactive Gantt charts showing the schedule produced by each algorithm, along with the makespan

-## FJSSP app

-You can use the complete FJSSP app that can be found here: [React](https://github.com/Mihail-Balamatiuc/FJSSP-React-) + [.Net](https://github.com/Mihail-Balamatiuc/FJSSP-.NET-)